FrostSource/alyxlib/docs/reference/extensions/entity.md

 **Returns**
 - **`number`**
+The bounding radius value.

 ### GetVolume

-Get the volume of the entity bounds in inches cubed.
+Get the volume of the entity bounds in cubic inches.

 ```lua
 CBaseEntity:GetVolume()